 Sophie Straford, the other co-captain of the Saints football team, was also aware of the limitations on her football aspirations from a young age.

 “I knew that I could play Auskick, but from that young age, it was in my mind that this was a boy’s sport and I was a girl, so I disassociated the two of them,” Straford said.

-“But when someone mentioned that there was a women’s team here, it didn’t grab my attention straight away, but once I came down to the first training session and I saw how everyone interacted with each other, that got me on board.”
+“When someone mentioned that there was a women’s team here, it didn’t grab my attention straight away, but once I came down to the first training session and I saw how everyone interacted with each other, that got me on board.”

 While injuries have always been commonplace in just about every competitive sport, studies have shown women are around five times more likely to suffer a tear to the anterior cruciate ligament (ACL) than men playing the same sports, due to the difference in the biomechanics of the leg.

-This is because women’s knees tend to be more flexible than men’s, which can lead to more strain being put on the surrounding muscles, tendons and ligaments.
+Medical practitioners believe this is because women’s knees tend to be more flexible than men’s, which can lead to more strain being put on the surrounding muscles, tendons and ligaments.

-Additionally, women’s hips, buttock and upper leg muscles are not as strong as men’s, meaning that when landing or changing direction, more force is being exerted on the knee instead of being absorbed by surrounding muscles.
+Additionally, women’s hips, buttocks and upper leg muscles are not as strong as men’s, meaning that when landing or changing direction, more force is being exerted on the knee instead of being absorbed by surrounding muscles.